COMPARE FERRARI RENTAL COSTS BEFORE YOU CHOOSE A MODEL.

 For a complete side-by-side price comparison on every Italian exotic we rent, Ferrari, Lamborghini Huracán, Lamborghini Urus, and McLaren, see the Miami Exotic Car Rental Prices 2026 guide.
 Still on the fence?
 Calculate your exact quote with the built-in rental calculator.

-- Ocean Drive & Collins Avenue, South Beach: The obvious one, and still the best for top-down cruising at sunset.
-Best time: Thursday–Sunday between 6–9 PM.
-Pair it with a stop at The Standard or Setai.
-See our Miami Beach exotic car rental hub.
+- Ocean Drive & Collins Avenue, South Beach: Strong for top-down cruising at sunset when traffic is manageable.
+See our Miami Beach exotic car rental page.

-- Rickenbacker Causeway & Key Biscayne: Miami's only true "open road," three miles of uninterrupted water-view asphalt with no speed bumps and minimal traffic.
-Best for a first-drive warm-up.
+- Rickenbacker Causeway & Key Biscayne: One of Miami's clearer scenic drives, with water views and a short route that works well for a first-drive warm-up when traffic is light.
 Review our Miami scenic drives guide for the full route map.

-- Coral Gables & Miracle Mile: Quieter, tree-lined, better for daytime photography.
-Pair it with The Biltmore for the classic "arrival shot."
-Coral Gables rental hub.
+- Coral Gables & Miracle Mile: Quieter and tree-lined, which can be better for daytime photography and relaxed drives.
+Coral Gables rental page.

 Ferrari vs the Competition: Is a Ferrari the Right Exotic for Your Trip?

-- Ferrari vs Lamborghini: Ferraris are smoother, quieter, and more refined.
-Lamborghinis are louder, more theatrical, and get more attention from 16-year-olds on Ocean Drive.
-If your client/date is over 35, choose Ferrari.
-The Lamborghini rental Miami hub has the full Lambo lineup, and our Ferrari vs Lamborghini deep dive settles the debate car-by-car.
+- Ferrari vs Lamborghini: Ferraris often feel smoother and more refined, while Lamborghinis are usually louder and more theatrical.
+The Lamborghini rental Miami page has the full Lambo lineup, and our Ferrari vs Lamborghini deep dive compares them car-by-car.

-- Ferrari vs McLaren: McLarens are the driver's car, sharper, lighter, more technical.
-Ferraris are the arrival car.
-McLaren is who car enthusiasts bring to track day; Ferrari is who brings the reservation.
+- Ferrari vs McLaren: McLarens tend to feel sharper, lighter, and more technical.
+Ferraris bring open-top character and broader name recognition.
 Compare the McLaren rental fleet or read the in-depth McLaren Miami rental guide.

-- Ferrari vs Rolls-Royce: Different animals.
-If you need five seats, rear-cabin champagne chillers, or a chauffeur, the Rolls-Royce rental Miami page is where to go.
-The Cullinan and Ghost are our top two for that use case.
+- Ferrari vs Rolls-Royce: If you need five seats, rear-cabin comfort, or chauffeur-style use, compare the Rolls-Royce rental Miami page.
+The Cullinan and Ghost are common choices for that use case.

-- Ferrari vs the Urus/G-Wagon (exotic SUVs): If you need trunk space plus exotic presence, skip the Ferrari entirely and read our exotic SUV rental Miami guide.
+- Ferrari vs the Urus/G-Wagon (exotic SUVs): If you need trunk space plus exotic presence, compare SUV options first in our exotic SUV rental Miami guide.

 Need a broader overview before committing?
-The luxury car rental Miami hub indexes every brand we carry with transparent pricing.
+The luxury car rental Miami page indexes every brand we carry with transparent pricing.
 Or jump directly to the full Monarc VIP fleet.